rubycho/cv-notes/04 CNN/day01-CNN.md

 - Shape of image: (H, W, C)
 - Shape of images(batch): (B, H, W, C)
 - Each item means Batch, Height, Width, Channel.
+- Instead of term "Channel", term "Depth" can be used.
+Both means the third dimension of a image or a feature-map.

 ### Kernel (Filter)